AMorr1/college-fifthsem-minor1/README.md

-# college-fifthsem-minor1
+# Project Title:- "AUTOMATED CRYPTOGRAPHIC FILE TRANSFER"

+# Aim of the repository
-This is the repository maintained for the progress of the work done each day in the minor project 1 and the title of the Project is "AUTOMATED CRYPTOGRAPHIC FILE TRANSFER".
+This is the repository maintained for the progress report of the work done in the each day in the Minor Project 1.

+# Problem Statement